Not long ago, someone sent me a message: ‘Hi, I’m a travel blogger too!’

 Being in the business of influencing (which sounds strangely sinister IMO), is totally different from being in the business of blogging.
-An influencer’s job is much more closely related to advertising or PR than it is to blogging, which I think is an important distinction to make for two reasons.
+An influencer’s job is much more closely related to advertising or PR than it is to blogging, which I think is an important distinction to make.

 I work incredibly hard on this blog.
-Every spare moment that I have is spent writing and researching articles, and it really is my pride and joy.
+Every spare moment that I have is spent working on this website and Travelling Jezebel really is my pride and joy.
 Of course there are other elements to blogging as well, such as managing this site’s social media profiles, working with brands and optimising my content for search engines, but the vast majority of the time that I spend on this blog is spent writing, and I’d estimate that each article takes at least 15 hours from the moment I sit down to plan it to the moment I hit publish.

 While most bloggers are also influencers, most influencers are not bloggers.

 This brings me to my next point.
 Claiming to be a blogger when you don’t have a blog is dishonest.
 Even if you disregard everything else I’ve said in this post, claiming to do a job that you don’t is at best inaccurate and at worst, just flat out lying.

 Think about it like this: two men meet in a pub.
 The first says that he is a professional footballer.
 The second man says ‘wow, what a coincidence, me too,’ before it transpires that the first man is actually a football commentator.
 Still a respectable job in the football industry that requires professional knowledge and skill, but not the same as actually being there on the field kicking the ball.

 D’ya get me?